Young Miko: Career

 Young Miko has also expressed her interest in acting.
-Her first acting appearance was in the April 2025 film, "Sneaks", where she voiced Tiffany alongside other artists like Mustard, Swae Lee, and Roddy Ricch.
+Her first acting appearance was in the film Sneaks, where she voiced Tiffany alongside other artists like Mustard, Swae Lee, and Roddy Ricch.

-On June 7, 2025, Young Miko performed at the Governors Ball Music Festival in Queens, NY.
+In 2025, Young Miko performed at the Governors Ball Music Festival in Queens, NY, and Lollapalooza in Chicago.

-On August 2, 2025, Young Miko performed at Lollapalooza in Chicago.
 The previous night, she performed at a sold-out aftershow featuring guest band Latin Mafia at the Aragon Ballroom.
 At the festival, she also met the girl group Katseye, with whom she collaborated with for the "Gabriela" remix.
+In September, she became the first Puerto Rican Council of Fashion Designers of America ambassador.

 On November 7, 2025, a day before her 28th birthday, Young Miko released her second studio album, Do Not Disturb.
 Its 16 tracks demonstrate intense production that reflect the chaos around the artist, and she describes the album as "Scorpio-coded".

+In December 2025, Young Miko headlined José Miguel Agrelot Coliseum, often referred to as "El Choli", for the first time.
+The two night shows were sold out and featured multiple guest performances.
+Night one guest performances included Bad Gyal, Eladio Carrión, Elena Rose, Tokischa, and Villano Antillano.
+Night two guest performances included Bad Gyal, Feid, Kany García, Mora, Omar Courtz, Tainy, Tokischa, and Villano Antillano; with Rauw Alejandro being in attendance.

+Young Miko appeared at the Super Bowl LX halftime show alongside Pedro Pascal, Karol G, and other Latin American celebrities.

+In March 2026, Gap launched a new campaign with Miko as the star.
+The campaign's name, Sweats Like This, features a slight remix of her hit single "WASSUP".
+This is the first Spanish language video campaign by Gap and she is the brand's first openly lesbian Latina face.

+On May 29, 2026, Miko released a deluxe version of her sophomore album titled Do Not Disturb: Late Checkout.
+The deluxe adds six new songs and includes collaborations with Clarent, De La Rose, Rauw Alejandro, and Destin Conrad.

 Personal life

 Ramírez de Arellano is openly lesbian.
-Two of her closest friends are siblings Mariana Beatriz López Crespo and Diego Amaury López Crespo (known as "Mauro"), who are also her manager and principal producer, respectively.
-Mariana López Crespo first met Ramírez de Arellano in 2012 and became friends through the Puerto Rican women’s national football team.
+Two of her closest friends are Mariana Beatriz López Crespo and Diego Amaury López Crespo (known as "Mauro"), siblings who work as her manager and principal producer, respectively.
+Mariana López Crespo first met Ramírez de Arellano in 2012 and became friends through the Puerto Rican women's national football team.
 In 2018, when Ramírez de Arellano was just starting to make music, Mariana connected her with Mauro, who was starting to produce at that time.
 They've been a team ever since.